algspd/OctoScript/README.md

 OctoScript allows you to:

-* Connect to a 3D printer
+* Connect to a 3D printer, or disconnect from it
-* Send GCodes to a connected 3D printer
+* Send GCodes directly to a connected 3D printer
-* Send a gcode file to the octoprint server
+* Send a gcode file to the octoprint server, or delete it
-* Send print order for a file
+* Send print order for a file, load, start print...
+* List uploaded files

 ToDo
 ----

 * Support OctoPrint authentication
-* Currently, OctoScript relies on the /ajax/foo/bar "api"

 Dependencies
 ------------